vvo/iron-session/README.md

 # next-iron-session [![GitHub license](https://img.shields.io/github/license/vvo/next-iron-session?style=flat)](https://github.com/vvo/next-iron-session/blob/master/LICENSE) [![Tests](https://github.com/vvo/next-iron-session/workflows/Tests/badge.svg)](https://github.com/vvo/next-iron-session/actions) [![codecov](https://codecov.io/gh/vvo/next-iron-session/branch/master/graph/badge.svg)](https://codecov.io/gh/vvo/next-iron-session) ![npm](https://img.shields.io/npm/v/next-iron-session)

-_🛠 Next.js stateless session utility using signed and encrypted cookies to store data_
+_🛠 Next.js and Express (connect middleware) stateless session utility using signed and encrypted cookies to store data_

 ---

-**This [Next.js](https://nextjs.org/) backend utility** allows you to create a session to then be stored in browser cookies via a signed and encrypted seal.
+**This [Next.js](https://nextjs.org/), [Express](https://expressjs.com/) and [Connect](https://github.com/senchalabs/connect) backend utility** allows you to create a session to then be stored in browser cookies via a signed and encrypted seal.
 This provides client sessions that are ⚒️ iron-strong.

 The seal stored on the client contains the session data, not your server, making it a "stateless" session from the server point of view.
 This is a different take than [next-session](https://github.com/hoangvvo/next-session/) where the cookie contains a session ID to then be used to map data on the server-side.